-Also note that under Ministry of Communications and Informatics ("MOCI") Regulation No. 20 of 2016 on Protection of Personal Data in Electronic Systems ("MOCI Regulation No. 20/2016"), a party domiciled in Indonesia that wishes to effect the offshore transfer of personal data must coordinate with the MOCI or an authorised official/institution, which encompasses: (i) reporting the planned data transfer, including

-ICLG.com © Published and reproduced with kind permission by Global Legal Group Ltd, London at least information on the receiving state, the receiver, the date of transfer, and the purpose of such offshore transfer; (ii) requesting advocacy, if necessary; and (iii) reporting the result of the data transfer, and implementing the regulatory provisions on offshore data transfers.
+Also note that under Ministry of Communications and Informatics ("MOCI") Regulation No. 20 of 2016 on the Protection of Personal Data in Electronic Systems ("MOCI Regulation No. 20/2016"), a party domiciled in Indonesia that wishes to effect the offshore transfer of personal data must coordinate with the MOCI or an authorised official/institution, which encompasses: (i) reporting the planned data transfer, including at least information on the receiving state, the receiver, the date of transfer, and the purpose of such offshore transfer; (ii) requesting advocacy, if necessary; and (iii) reporting the result of the data transfer, and implementing the regulatory provisions on offshore data transfers.